AABearBots/First-Closed-Doors-Competition/README.md

 3.  _~.Assistant.log:_ Trading actions between bot and exchange
 4.  _~.Datasource.log:_ Data accessed from storage by your bots
 5.  _~File Storage.\_Bot\_.log:_ Data access from storage by listed bot
-6. _~.Trading Bot Main Loop.log:_ Best log to narrow down general cloud platform issues
+6. _~.Trading Algobot Main Loop.log:_ Best log to narrow down general cloud platform issues

 \*_By closest relationship to your bot.
 Read source code for more detailed comments and to view other files associated with the cloud platform_